interactivetools-com/SmartArray/README.md

 ];

 // Convert ResultSet to MySQL-safe ID list in one expressive line
+// NOTE: Always be sure to sanitize MySQL inputs to prevent SQL injection, we're using intval in this case to force integer values
 $authorIdCSV = SmartArray::new($articles)->pluck('author_id')->map('intval')->unique()->implode(',')->ifBlank('0')->value();

 // Or for better readability, the same operation can be split across multiple lines: